 To help ensure a smooth start to your purchase, in the first 10 days after accepting an offer, make sure the following are completed:

-Solicitors have been fully instructed (i.e. all forms filled in and returned to them, including payment on account for searches.)
+- Solicitors have been fully instructed (i.e. all forms filled in and returned to them, including payment on account for searches.)

-Full Mortgage application has been submitted - or a date when this will take place has been arranged.
+- Full Mortgage application has been submitted - or a date when this will take place has been arranged.

 This will allow your mortgage application to be processed and the conveyancer/solicitor can begin work preparing draft contracts.

 Keeping things moving

-14. Sign and exchange contracts
+Sign & exchange contracts

 Once the contracts are signed, the buyer's deposit (normally 5 - 10% of the property price) is sent to the seller's conveyancer, along with the signed contract.

 Once the contracts have been exchanged it is time to continue organising to be ready to move.
-At this point a proposed completion date will be agreed so you can let the removal company know when you’ll need them!
+At this point, a proposed completion date will be agreed so you can let the removal company know when you’ll need them.